Updated: July 15, 2016

 To view the report, you must be assigned or belong to a group that has been assigned the Read permissions in SharePoint Products for the team project.

 To modify or customize the report, you must be a member of the TfsWarehouseDataReaders security role in SQL Server Analysis Services.
 You must also be assigned or belong to a group that has been assigned the Members permissions in SharePoint Products for the team project.
-For more information, see Grant permissions to view or create reports in TFS.
+For more information, see Grant Access to the Databases of the Data Warehouse for Team System.

 You can use the User Stories Progress report to understand how well the team is completing the stories that it defined for an iteration or release.
 This report is based on a PivotChart report that shows the last four weeks of data that was captured for User Stories and that is stored in the data warehouse.